 \subsection{Discussion}

+For alternating-twist multilayers with an odd number of layers, we find a negligibly small in-plane orbital magnetic response, as shown for the trilayer and pentalayer systems.
+This suppression originates from the fact that the response is governed by cross terms between effective subsystems with very different Fermi velocities, which strongly restricts the available phase space.

-For an odd number of layers, $N=3$ and $5$, we have found a relatively small magnetic in-plane response that is independent of the twist angle.
-Interestingly, regarding the case with $N=4$ layers and for the larger magic angle related to $\varphi$, we find a magnetic response that is 100 times smaller than that of TBG.
-Moreover, the magnetization changes sign within the tetralayer, as illustrated in Fig.$\,$\ref{fig:Magnetization}$\,$(A).
-Hence, there must be a small region between layers 2 and 3 where the magnetization becomes zero.
-This finding is in stark contrast to the prediction that the susceptibility of the tetralayer at the second magic angle is always paramagnetic; see Fig.$\,$\ref{fig:Magnetization}$\,$(B).
+For even-layer systems, the response strongly depends on the particular magic angle within the hierarchy.
+In the tetralayer case, at the larger magic angle associated with $\varphi$, the total orbital susceptibility is reduced by approximately two orders of magnitude compared to magic-angle TBG.
+Moreover, the magnetization changes sign within the tetralayer, as illustrated in Fig.~\ref{fig:Magnetization} (upper left panel), implying the existence of a region between layers 2 and 3 where the local magnetization vanishes.
+This behavior is in stark contrast to the response at the smaller magic angle associated with $\varphi^{-1}$; see Fig.~\ref{fig:Magnetization} (upper right panel).